 - 1:1 nurture work with Learning Support Assistants and the opportunity to talk to an adult of their choice at any time - Regular consultation with children e.g., participation in anti-bullying assemblies and presentations, PSHE, Circle Time, monitoring playground incidents, friendship bench and Playground Pals. - Teaching safeguarding across the curriculum, including PSHE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
-In particular this will include anti-bullying work, e-safety, road safety, pedestrian and cycle training - Ensuring all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks - Implementation of the school Positive Behaviour Policy which is aimed at supporting vulnerable pupils.
-The school will ensure that the pupil knows that some behaviour is unacceptable but they are nonetheless valued and are not to be blamed for any abuse which has occurred - Ensuring that, where a pupil subject to a child protection plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed
+In particular this will include anti-bullying work, e-safety, road safety, pedestrian and cycle training - Ensuring all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks - Implementation of the school's Behaviour Policy which supports all children including vulnerable children.
+Theschool will ensure that the child knows that some behaviour is unacceptable but that it is the behaviour that is unacceptable not the child. - Ensuring that, where a pupil subject to a child protection plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed